pidg3/tn-tech-test/README.md

 ## How to run

 - Make sure the following packages are installed in your python env: `requests flask pytest selenium bs4 pep8` (if using conda/miniconda you can create a new environment from the `environment.yml` file: `conda env create -f environment.yml`)
+- Make sure Chrome installed.
+Note the version you're running.
-- Add the appropriate Firefox `geckodriver` file to your Python PATH as per instructions here: https://selenium-python.readthedocs.io/installation.html#drivers (this is needed for Selenium to work)
+- Add the appropriately versioned `chromedriver` file to your Python PATH as per instructions here: https://selenium-python.readthedocs.io/installation.html#drivers (this is needed for Selenium to work)
 - To get the server running:
   - `export FLASK_APP=main.py`
   - `python -m flask run`